'Be anxious for nothing..." ~Philippians 4:6

 We debate about conspiracies.

-We shake our collective heads over snubs, and wonder why one thing is elevated while another thing isn't. ( We're STILL trying to process the whole pimp song thing.
+We shake our collective heads over snubs, and wonder why one thing is elevated, while another thing isn't.
+(We're STILL trying to process the whole pimp song thing.
 Sometimes you'd rather that a bone NOT be thrown your way.)

 We love the movies, no matter who is starring in them.

-We've always gone to the movies for entertainment value alone, but when we see ourselves, even silent and in the background as extras, its still something.
-When the great and powerful Academy acknowledges "us", something happens.
+We've always gone to the movies for entertainment value alone, but when we see ourselves, even silent and in the background as extras, it's still something.

 We become intensely interested in the outcome.

-We purpose to go to the awards shows courtesy of our television sets and root for our people.
+We purpose to go to the awards shows, courtesy of our television sets, and root for our people.

 It's the only reason we're watching, sometimes.